Uniqueness and universality of the Brownian map: Proof of the main result

-Using again the fact that the vertices $p_\be(S_r)$ are leaves of $\t_\be$, one easily verifies that the sets
+Using again the fact that the vertices $p_\be(S_r)$ are leaves of ${\cal T}_\be$, one easily verifies that the sets

-decrease when $\mu\da 0$ to the set $\{\Gamma(r):u\leq r\leq \Delta\}$.
-Since the latter set has zero volume, we get that the probability of the event in the right-hand side of (\ref{bad3}) tends to $0$ as $\mu\da 0$.
-So we can choose $\mu>0$ sufficiently small so that all sets $\h^{(3)}_k(z)$ are empty, except on a set of arbitrarily small probability.
+decrease when $\mu\da0$ to the set $\{\Gamma(r)\dvtx u\leq r\leq\Delta\}$.
+Since the latter set has zero volume, we get that the probability of the event in the right-hand side of (\ref{bad3}) tends to $0$ as $\mu\da0$.
+So we can choose $\mu>0$ sufficiently small so that all sets $\h^{(3)}_k(z)$ have cardinality at most $1$, except on a set of arbitrarily small probability.
 The same argument applies to the sets $\h^{(4)}_k(z)$.

 Finally, we consider $\h^{(5)}_k(z)$.
 Let $\delta>0$.
 We observe that

 In a way similar to the previous step of the proof, we can check that the sets